Thesis and Dissertation Information

 Summer Graduation: July 10

-If the Graduate School thesis deadline falls on a weekend, the deadline becomes the preceeding Friday.
+If the Graduate School thesis deadline falls on a weekend, the deadline becomes the preceding Friday.
 For example, if December 1st falls on a Saturday the default deadline would become Friday, November 30.

 Please consult your college or school dean's office for their thesis submission deadlines for each semester to allow adequate time for their review prior to submission to the Graduate School Dean.
 Please check with your college or school Dean for their deadlines so that they may have sufficient time to read the thesis and return them to students for final submission to the Office of the Graduate School on the ETD website.